 After reviewing, be sure your healthcare agent, close loved ones, and healthcare provider have an updated copy of your directive.

-- Copies should be printed, but if you are unable to print, use your smart phone to take pictures of or scan the individual pages.
-Those can either be upload to your MyChart account or emailed to your healthcare agent or close family members.
+- Copies should be printed, but if you are unable to print, use your smartphone to take pictures of or scan the individual pages.
+Those can either be uploaded to your MyChart account or emailed to your healthcare agent or close family members.

 Also recommended by Welia Health is a Provider Orders for Life-Sustaining Treatment, a POLST.
 This is a document that may be used in place of, or in conjunction with, your healthcare directive.
 A POLST is a more concise document than a directive, although commonly referred to as a directive.